Anyone who's used a computer screen at night will tell you that blue light hurts your eyes.

 Most OSes have a "Night Mode" that will lower the intensity of blue light that your display emits, reducing eye strain at night.
 Unfortunately, the standard Qubes OS install does not contain anything that will do this.

-The standard Fedora repos include a package called redshift
+The standard Fedora repos include a package called redshift that will accomplish this.

 sudo qubes-dom0-update redshift

-in order to be successful, but you can manually toggle colour-shifting as well.
+The redshift command seems to require a value at -l LAT:LON in order to be successful, but you can manually toggle colour-shifting as well.

 Complete one of the following steps: